 If LS 107 is used to complete the LS 1-4 series, it cannot also be used to satisfy a major requirement.

 - Since LS 107 is an upper division course, would it count towards my major’s upper division course requirements even if I am not a science major (e.g., anthropology major but pre-med)?

 Check with your specific department to see if the course is acceptable for your major.
 If it is not, it can still count toward your upper division units required for graduation.

-When is it recommended to take LS 23L lab course?
+- When is it recommended to take the LS 23L lab course?